PundiAI/pundi-docs/pundi-aifx/validators/validator-setup.md

 > Using `curl localhost:26657/status` or `fxcored status` to check `"catching_up":false`.
 If `"catching_up":true`, please continue to wait until entire node has synchronised, this could take up to a day depending on network usage.

-* Ensure that your token holding account has enough `FX tokens` before creating a validator.
-For `Testnet version`, you may obtain `FX tokens` via [FX Faucet](https://dhobyghaut-faucet.functionx.io).
-For more information on how to obtain `FX tokens` on [Testnet](../tutorials/testnet-faucet.md).
+* Ensure that your token holding account has enough `PUNDIAI tokens` before creating a validator.
+For `Testnet version`, you may obtain `PUNDIAI tokens` via [PUNDIAI Faucet](https://dhobyghaut-faucet.functionx.io).
+For more information on how to obtain `PUNDIAI tokens` on [Testnet](../tutorials/testnet-faucet.md).

-> A minimum of `100 FX` is needed to create an active validator.
-You will need more than `100 testnet FX` in your account because some is needed to pay for the creation of your validator.
-Note: FX has 18 decimal points.
+> A minimum of `100 PUNDIAI` is needed to create an active validator.
+You will need more than `100 testnet PUNDIAI` in your account because some is needed to pay for the creation of your validator.
+Note: PUNDIAI has 18 decimal points.

 Great!
 You can now bind the node consensus and validator's token holding account.